martimolanes/hackUDC2025/README.md

 └── x
 ```

 - **AnOV**: The main project folder, this is the firmware for the Xiao Nrf52840.
+It uses the Zephyr RTOS to serve a BLE service that activates a PWM signal, to action the motor.

 - **buttplug-playground**: A web-frontend that utilizes the OSS [buttplug protocol specification](https://buttplug-spec.docs.buttplug.io/docs/spec).

-- **intiface-engine**: The backend of the buttplug.io stack, it has a way of define the **Device protocol** that we use in our DIY vibrator
+- **intiface-engine**: The backend of the buttplug.io stack, it has a way of define the **Device protocol**, this, is the way that we communicate with our DIY vibrator, we utilize the protocol T-code (Toy Code), as is simple and powerful.

 - **models**: The .stl 3D models of the vibrator.